 Although badly shaken, John's little group, the "Community of the Beloved Disciple" as Raymond Brown memorably called it, did not disappear.
 The final chapter of the Gospel suggests that they re-built their links with the other Christian churches, under the symbolic leadership of Simon ("Feed my lambs") Peter – and they went on to provide the highest and noblest theological understanding of Christ, the Author of our salvation.
 The magnificent prologue of John's Gospel – and fruit of the contemplative mind and heart of the Beloved Disciple – is proof that even after a severe crisis in the Church a new and greater flourishing can emerge, if we simply listen to what the Spirit is saying to the churches.
 For "from his fullness we have all received," and one grace is heaped in place of another, so that we can all become children of God.
 We pray that our church, under the pastoral leadership of pope Francis, may begin 2015 with renewed trust in the guidance and animation of God's Holy Spirit.

-Tomorrow we begin the new year of 2019, since the birth of Jesus Christ.
-There is something fresh and hopeful about the start of a new year.
-It is a time to think about a new beginning.
-Even though we are in mid winter, we know that each coming day will now be that little bit longer than its yesterday.
-With the lengthening of daylight, there comes an emergence of new life. today's gospel reflects this moment of new beginning with its growing light.
-The gospel reading's opening words are 'in the beginning.'
-It then goes on to speak of a light that shines in the darkness, a light that darkness cannot overpower, a true light that enlightens everyone.
+Tomorrow begins the new year, 2019 years since the birth of our Lord Jesus Christ.
+There is something fresh and hopeful about starting a new year, with us still above ground.
+It is a time to think about the possibility of new beginnings.
+Although we are in mid winter, we know that for the next six months each new day will now be that little bit longer than its yesterday.
+With the lengthening of daylight, comes the thought of new life.
+The Prologus of St John's gospel reflects this thought of new beginning with its new light dawning on the earth.
+Its opening words are "In the beginning."
+It goes on to speak of a light that shines in the darkness, a light that darkness cannot overpower, a true light that enlightens everyone.

 The gospel, of course, is referring, not to the light of the sun, but to a different quality of light.
 It is the light of the Word who was with God in the beginning.
 Because this Word became flesh, his light has become accessible to us.
 This is a light that envelopes all our living.
 We live and move in this special light.
 Later on in John's gospel, Jesus says of himself: ‘I am the light of the world.
 Whoever follows me will never walk in darkness but will have the light of life.'
 Most of us have known our own personal experiences of darkness.
 A darkness of spirit or mind or heart can engulf us; we can be suddenly plunged into some dark and difficult situation that we had not anticipated.
 It is to these kinds of situations that today's gospel can speak most powerfully.
 ‘A light shines in the darkness, a light that darkness could not overpower.'
 Our faith declares that there is no darkness in our world which the light of Christ cannot penetrate.